Skip to Main Content

 Choosing a small life insurance company

 On the other hand, small life insurance companies can sometimes have the upper hand by providing more tailored and personalized customer service.
-If you do business with a small life insurer, you might work with the same representative for years or even decades.
-This type of relationship may offer better recommendations for your individual needs – not to mention possibly providing friendlier and more personal service overall.
+As a smaller firm, they may specialize in life insurance over other types of insurance — whereas a large company may provide many different types of insurance products.
+This type of relationship may offer better recommendations for your individual needs.

 Smaller life insurance companies sometimes provide more specialized coverage.
-For example, some small life insurers are created specifically for certain groups such as military members or educators.
+For example, some small life insurers are created specifically for certain groups, such as military members or educators.
 A small specialty life insurer might also be a good choice if you are looking for a very precise type of coverage, such as final expense insurance.

-Last but not least, if you have been denied coverage from a major life insurance company, it is worth asking around with smaller competitors.
+Last but not least, if you have been denied coverage by a major life insurance company, it is worth asking around with smaller competitors.
 While large life insurers can afford to turn down customers, small companies may be more flexible in order to win business.
 It is possible that a smaller insurer may be willing to accept greater risk than a larger insurance company.

 Frequently asked questions